 GASB Statement No. 65 - Items Previously Reported as Assets and Liabilities establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.
 This statement is effective for periods beginning after December 15, 2012, although earlier application is encouraged.
-The Authority has elected not to early implement GASB Statement No. 65 and has not determined its effect on the Authority's financial statements.
+The Authority has implemented GASB Statement No. 65 on its financial statements for the fiscal year ended June 30, 2014.

 GASB Statement No. 67 - Financial Reporting for Pension Plans - An Amendment of GASB Statement No. 25 improves financial reporting by state and local governmental pension plans.
 This Statement results from a compressive review of the effectiveness of existing standards of accounting and financial reporting for pensions with regard to providing decision-useful information, supporting assessments of accountability and interperiod equity, and creating additional transparency.
-This statement is effective for periods beginning after June 15, 2013, although earlier application is encouraged.
-GASB Statement No. 67 is not expected to have a material effect on the Authority's financial statements.
+This statement is effective for periods beginning after June 15, 2013.
+GASB Statement No. 67 does not have a material effect on the Authority's financial statements.